VikashV09/CARGOO/README.md

 # CARGOO
-CARGOO a car rental system.
+CARGOO is a car rental system.
 This is system is used to rent car for the customers purpose.
 This system is desgined using java swing and the backend is connected using jdbc with mysql.